Hey there!

-Any ct.js game consists of textures, sounds, styles, types, and rooms.
+Any ct.js game consists of textures, copies, types, and rooms.

 - A texture is an image that doesn't do much by itself but is used by copies and can be drawn with code.
 This asset is also referred to as a sprite, but it can also be a tileset, a background, etc.

 - A copy is a logical entity in your game that can interact with user inputs and other copies.
-Enemies, trees, bullets, gems, bonuses, cats — everything of such is a copy.
+Enemies, trees, bullets, gems, bonuses, cats — everything is a copy.
 Copies are often called "objects", "actors" or "instances" in other game engines.

 - Each copy corresponds to a specific type.
 A type is a template for new copies with common settings and behavior.
 It may be called a class or an object in other game engines.